mgtools/PEbA/README.md

-The readme for DEDAL can be found here, which contains instructions for using the model: https://github.com/google-research/google-research/tree/master/dedal We adapted their code and used it to run their model in run_DEDAL.py.
+The readme for DEDAL can be found here, which contains instructions for using the model: https://github.com/google-research/google-research/tree/master/dedal We adapted their code and used it to run their model in get_aligns.py.

 **************************************************************************************************************
 # Results and Figures
 **************************************************************************************************************

-The 'Data/Alignments' folder contains all of the pairwise alignments that we generated and used for analysis.
-The 'Figures' folder contains several scripts used to generate the figures and tables in the paper, not including the graphs comparing PEbA to other methods made from compare_aligns.py.
+The 'data/alignments' folder contains all of the pairwise alignments that we generated and used for analysis.
+The 'figures' folder contains several scripts used to generate the figures and tables in the paper.

 **************************************************************************************************************
 # License